Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **“Will You Find These Shortcuts?”
 A Protocol for Evaluating the Faithfulness of Input Salience Methods for Text Classification;** Jasmijn Bastings et al
 - **Using Focal Loss to Fight Shallow Heuristics: An Empirical Analysis of Modulated Cross-Entropy in Natural Language Inference;** Frano Rajic et al
 - **Automatic Shortcut Removal for Self-Supervised Representation Learning;** Matthias Minderer et al
+- **Which Shortcut Solution Do Question Answering Models Prefer to Learn?;** Kazutoshi Shinoda et al

 ## NLP for Social Good
 - **Defending Against Neural Fake News;** Rowan Zellers et al